hcicsebuffalo/nao_dev/README.md

 All the projects related to NAO in the dev env, made by sougato & ninad are kept here.
 Feel free to peek into our code and refer.
 Merge branch refers to the code merge between sougato-ninad branch.

+## How to execute the code
+- Go to the folder chatgpt, execute the file hri_main.py.
+- That should work otherwise, please activate the conda environment hri first and then execute this file.

 ## My setup
 - I am using windows 11 (WSL - Ubuntu 18)
 - For gpu setup please install, nvidia cuda toolkit on windows